dy/typographic-hotkeys/README.md

 * Arrows as easy as fart: ←↑→↓ = `Alt + ←, ↑, →, ↓`.
 Try to use modifiers
 * Fractions: ⅛ as `1/8`
 * Rouble sign (so far only in <a href="http://www.paratype.com/public/">Public Type Family</a>) as `[rur]`
 * I'm tired.
-Maybe will later document this list.
+Maybe later I will document full list.